billygr/monitor-docker-slack/README.md

 docker logs "$container_name"
 ```

-# How To Use: Docker-compose
+# How To Use: docker-compose
 ```
 version: '2'
 services: